• Christmas Recipes

 • 45-60 minutes before dinner, remove the chicken from the refrigerator.
 Drain off the marinade and discard.
 Cover a rimmed baking sheet with foil or plastic wrap.
 Spear the chicken pieces onto the bamboo sticks, placing the chicken pieces snugly together.
 Lay prepared kabobs on the covered baking sheet.

 • Pre-heat the grill (or grill pan) to hot.
-For outdoor grilling, scrape the grill grates clean and oil them.
-Use a wad of paper towels and tongs.
-You can also use a grill-approved non-stick spray or avocado spray.
+For outdoor grilling, scrape the grill grates clean and oil or spray them.

 Notes

-Nutrition calculation includes all of the marinade, which will be discarded.
+Nutrition calculation includes all of the marinade, most of which will be discarded.

 Nutrition